neuro4ml/neuro4ml.github.io/Week_8/3-Sensing_and_applications.md

 \end{gather}
 ```

-That’s not too bad, but when we move to ultra high def with high dynamic range we’re now talking about 7 gigabytes per second.
+That's not too bad, but when we move to ultra high def with high dynamic range we're now talking about 7 gigabytes per second.
-On low power devices, that’s very problematic!
+On low power devices, that's very problematic!

 ```{math}
 \begin{gather}